CloudLabsAI-Azure/azure-ai-agents-labs/lab-4.md

       ![](./media/Northwind_Standard_Benefits_Details-snapshot.png)

-1. Run the next cell to **launch the multi-agent system**.
+1. Run the next cell to **Create a multi-agent system**.
 A chat box will appear in VS Code asking you to enter the name of a health plan.

    ![](./media/ag89.png)